rushimok73/AWS-SAA-C03-Notes/README.md

 the priority will always go to the most specific or smallest region.
 The US will be chosen over the North America record.

+- **Geoproximity**: Like latency, but returns smallest distance.
+You can use bias to make areas bigger/smaller.
+To optionally route more or less trafic to a region.

 - **Multi-value**: Simple records use one name and multiple values in this record.
 These will be health checked and the unhealthy responses will automatically be removed.
 With multi-value, you can have multiple records with the same